ipopov/starttls-mitm/README.md

 It starts out relaying in plaintext, peeking at each packet for a ClientHello header, at which point it converts the sockets to TLS.
+This makes it suitable for proxying protocols that use STARTTLS (plaintext handshake + SSL upgrade).
+It's only been tested on XMPP so far, but it should theoretically work for IMAP and others as well.